A family of mixed finite elements for the biharmonic equations on triangular and tetrahedral grids: Introduction

+\een {The symmetric gradient operator is denoted as $\bm{\varepsilon}(u)=1/2(\nabla u+(\nabla u)^{{\rm{T}}})$}.
 Generally, for a column vector function, differential operators for scalar functions will be applied row-wise to produce a matrix function.
 Similarly for a matrix function, differential operators for vector functions are applied row-wise.
 However $\bc^{*}$ will be the $\bc$ operator applied column-rise.